seba-1511/dist_blog/article.md

 Data parallelism is rather intuitive; the data is partitioned across computational devices, and each device holds a copy of the learning model - called a replica or sometimes worker.
 Each replica computes gradients on its shard of the data, and the gradients are combined to update the model parameters.
 Different ways of combining gradients lead to different algorithms and results, so let's have a closer look.

 ## Synchronous Distributed SGD
 In the sychronous setting, all replicas average all of their gradients at every timestep (minibatch).
-Doing so, we're effectively multiplying the batch size $M$ by the number of replicas $R$, so that our **overall minibatch** size is $R \cdot M$.
+Doing so, we're effectively multiplying the batch size $M$ by the number of replicas $R$, so that our **overall minibatch** size is $B_G = R \cdot M$.
 This has several advantages.

 1. The computation is completely deterministic.
 2. We can work with fairly large models and large batch sizes even on memory-limited GPUs.